torvalds/linux/Documentation/core-api/packing.rst

 The byte offsets in the packed buffer are always implicitly 0, 1, ...
 7.
 What the examples show is where the logical bytes and bits sit.

-1. Normally (no quirks), we would do it like this:
+1. Analrmally (anal quirks), we would do it like this:

 ::